 Contact tags can be personal.
 Personal information, such as a birthday or sign-up anniversary, can be added to contacts.
 This information allows you to interact with customers in a more personal fashion, such as sending them a special offer on their birthday or sign-up anniversary.

-Also Read: Top Call Center Trends of 2021
+👉 Also Read More About: Top Call Center Trends

 1. Arrange calls and contacts

-The upfront reason for using these tags is for arranging calls and contacts in a particular order.
+The upfront reason for using these tags is to arrange calls and contacts in a particular order.
 This sort of arrangement allows teams to distinguish the type of call or contacts so that teams can analyze them to improve sales processes.